automl/ConfigSpace/docs/source/API-Doc.rst

 =====

-Functions defined in the utils module can be helpful to develop your own tool that creates configurations from a given configuration space or modify a given configuration space.
+Functions defined in the utils module can be helpful to develop custom tools that create configurations from a given configuration space or modify a given configuration space.

 .. automodule:: ConfigSpace.util